canonical/cloud-init/doc/rtd/tutorial/qemu.rst

-The goal of this tutorial is to provide a minimal demonstration of cloud-init, which you can then use as a development environment to test your cloud-init configurations locally before launching them to the cloud.
+The goal of this tutorial is to provide a minimal demonstration of cloud-init, which you can then use as a development environment to test your cloud-init configuration locally before launching it to the cloud.

 Why QEMU?
 =========